rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 >
 > When someone uses the URL to upload an object, Amazon S3 creates the object in the specified bucket.
 If an object with the same key that is specified in the presigned URL already exists in the bucket, Amazon S3 replaces the existing object with the uploaded object.
 After upload, the bucket owner will own the object.

 The `csr` link was a presigned URL where a CSR can be uploaded to.
-A CSR can be generated like so:
+A CSR was generated like so:

 ```bash
 $ openssl genrsa -out client.key 2048